 Bellbrook is a somewhat small city located in the state of Ohio.
-With a population of 7,053 people and two constituent neighborhoods, Bellbrook is the 216th largest community in Ohio.
+With a population of 7,328 people and three constituent neighborhoods, Bellbrook is the 212th largest community in Ohio.

-Bellbrook is a decidedly white-collar city, with fully 86.34% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Bellbrook is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Bellbrook who work in management occupations (14.57%), office and administrative support (10.96%), and teaching (10.29%).
+Bellbrook is a decidedly white-collar city, with fully 92.03% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Bellbrook is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Bellbrook who work in sales jobs (15.06%), office and administrative support (12.15%), and healthcare (11.92%).

 Also of interest is that Bellbrook has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Bellbrook is a great place for families with children to consider.
 First of all, many other families with children live here, making Bellbrook a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Bellbrook has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bellbrook’s overall crime rate is lower than average for the country.

 As is often the case in a small city, Bellbrook doesn't have a public transportation system that people use for their commute.

 The per capita income in Bellbrook in 2018 was $43,777, which is wealthy relative to Ohio and the nation.
 This equates to an annual income of $175,108 for a family of four.
 However, Bellbrook contains both very wealthy and poor people as well.

 The people who call Bellbrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellbrook residents report their race to be White, followed by Asian.
-Important ancestries of people in Bellbrook include Irish, English, Italian, and Scots-Irish.
+Important ancestries of people in Bellbrook include German, Irish, English, European, and Polish.